mkvl0/tmt/plan.md

 **Features**

-- add new tasks with ability to set:
+- add new tasks with ability to specify:
   - title
+  - description
   - tags ("programming", "go", "course")
-  - project (maybe)
+  - project
+  - estimate (time)
+  - priority
+  - start_datetime/from_datetime (like in calendar) -- maybe
+  - end_datetime/to_datetime (like in calendar) -- maybe
+  - deadline_datetime -- maybe
+- saving description in markdown format and display it using glow
+- an ability to specify description in vim in markdown format
 - change the status of existing task to
   - "completed"
   - "not started" ("created")
   - "in progress"
   - "deleted" (maybe)
+- update fields of existing task:
+  - title
+  - description
+  - tags
+  - project
+  - estimate
+  - status
+  - priority
 - show details of the existing task:
   - name
   - description